BrunoEstrella1707/FirstNodeRestAPI/README.md

 # FirstNodeRestAPI
-- My first Node.js Rest API.
+- My first Node.js RESTful API.
 - Made for studying javascript.
 - Prisma used as ORM.
 - MongoDB used as database.